Preparing for Fire Season

 An Underground Fire Bunker or Shelter Is the Last Resort

 The catastrophic fire warning was sent to phones in the area so residents could implement their fire plan.
 Our plan is to evacuate if safe, or climb into the fire bunker in an emergency.

-I began building our fire bunker soon after purchasing this land.
+I began building our fire bunker soon after purchasing our land.
 Whichever way you look at it, our home is vulnerable to fires.
-This region did not have a history of catastrophic bushfires, but nor did other areas in Australia that have been devastated by unexpected fires in the past 20 years with extensive loss of life.
+This region did not have a history of catastrophic bushfires, but neither did other areas in Australia that have been devastated by unexpected fires in the past 20 years—with extensive loss of life.

 My husband thought it was hilarious when I began digging a hole in the ground.

 I wanted the fire bunker to be deep enough to receive protection from the surrounding earth and also deep enough to allow my tall husband to stand within if he needs to stretch his legs.

 I designed an extra deep point so that carbon dioxide, which is heavier than oxygenated air we breathe, could fall to the bottom well below the level at which I was creating built-in seating.